ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Became overloaded at Trump rallies, causing the ring to overload and explode.

 Carsickness
-Though functioned as an early-warning system, the ring's hue was creating a negative association with the color green.
+Though functioned as an early-warning system, the ring's hue is creating negative associations with the color green.

 The pit in your stomach from dropping on a roller-coaster

 Boredom (currently bright red)
-Lead to too many arguments between couples complaining about coworkers.
+Leading to too many arguments between couples complaining about coworkers.

 Diarrhea
-See carsickness, but for hot pink.
+See carsickness, but for hot pink. sea blue

 Drunkenness
 Though functioned as way to prevent drunk driving, lead to excessive binge drinking in college students.